powa-team/powa/docs/stats_extensions/pg_qualstats.rst

 pg_qualstats is a PostgreSQL extension keeping statistics on predicates found in ```WHERE``` statements and ```JOIN``` clauses.

-The goal of this extension is to allow the DBA to answer to some specific questions, whose answers are quite hard to come by:
+The goal of this extension is to allow the DBA to answer some specific questions, whose answers are quite hard to come by:

     * what is the set of queries using this column ?
     * what are the values this where clause is most often using ?